-Lunesta belongs to a class of drug known as non-benzodiazepine sedative-hypnotics and is often preferred, because it is believed to have a similar effect on the brain as a benzodiazepine but not carry as significant a potential for abuse.
+Lunesta belongs to a class of drug known as non-benzodiazepine sedative-hypnotics and is often preferred, because it is believed to have a similar effect on the brain as a benzodiazepine but not carry as significant potential for abuse.
 Lunesta has a shorter half-life than traditional benzodiazepines, which means it is removed from the body faster, which means there is less potential for buildup in the body over time and, as a result, has fewer residual effects.

-Although Lunesta may be less addictive than benzodiazepines, long-term use can still bring considerable potential for dependence, abuse, and addiction.
+Although Lunesta may be less addictive than benzodiazepines, long-term use can still bring the considerable potential for dependence, abuse, and addiction.

 Lunesta Facts And Statistics

 Lunesta belongs to a newer class of sedative drugs that bring about the onset of sleep more quickly and allows for longer periods of sleep.
 The shorter half-life initially suggested a reduced potential for dependency, tolerance, and “carry over” that can cause impairment of daytime activities.
-But recent reports have shown that these issues are still of concern, particularly with long-term use of the medication.
+But recent reports have shown that these issues are still of concern, particularly with the long-term use of the medication.
 In fact, Lunesta is currently federally controlled as a Schedule IV medication because of its potential for abuse and addiction.

 According to a 2015 report published by the National Survey on Drug Use and Health, more than 19 million people aged 12 or older used prescription sedatives, including Lunesta, that year.
 Of that number, more than 16 million users were 26 years of age or older.
 And about 8 percent of people who used prescriptions sedatives misused them.
-Some of the most commonly self-reported reasons for misuse included:
+Some of the most commonly self-reported reasons for misuse include: